Convex-Dev/convex.cljc/project/db/README.md

 Understanding and working with those is more advanced but it helps in understanding how the CVM and Etch work together, explaining the very good performance of the Convex network.
 If [pointers](https://en.wikipedia.org/wiki/Pointer_(computer_programming)) are addresses pointing to an area of memory containing data, a **soft ref** is a hash pointing to a cell in an Etch database. it caches the cell it points to, but it memory becomes scarce, cell is released.
-When derefenced, a soft ref retrieve its cell from the current thread-local database if necessary.
+When dereferenced, a soft ref retrieves its cell from the current thread-local database if necessary.